-Aerospace examined which kind of tracking uncertainties would have to be reduced to produce an effective STM service.2 The study found that in total, over 67,300 alerts per year would be generated, all in trying to properly identify 8 to 9 truly dangerous conjunctions per year.
+Aerospace examined which kind of tracking uncertainties would have to be reduced to produce an effective STM service.
+The study found that in total, over 67,300 alerts per year would be generated, all in trying to properly identify 8 to 9 truly dangerous conjunctions per year.
+Reducing the uncertainty down to the 0.01 scale factor would reduce most of the unnecessary alerts and, even for the largest of the examined constellations, the number of alerts would be on the order of one every week or two.
+This is a much more manageable situation, particularly for legacy systems and smaller operations.